 CONCLUSION

 Unfortunately I do not have a PCB design prepared for you to download and make using the toner transfer method as I usually have.
 Is because the PCB I received was a present and I didn’t had to work on one.
 I want to test a few more things and make a few changes to the schematic first.
-But I will come back with another video and article based on this regenerative receiver design in the future.
+Watch this new video here and there will be a new article as well, based on this regenerative receiver design.
 I have a good feeling that this can become a really great receiver, both for amateur radio bands, or for general shortwave coverage.
 Right now I am using this particular receiver for my entertainment, for the shortwave broadcast bands mostly.

 73 DE YO6DXE